mekars/GeneCluster_HetHom/README.md

 # GeneCluster_HetHom
-Calculate the number of het/homs in a gene cluster
+To calculate the number of het/homs in a gene cluster

 Written for NHC results.
 Each sample is counted once even if it harbors more than one variant because NHC is a gene-based test.